theaholtlund/instagram-analysis/README.md

 To utilise the script:

-1. Run the `run_all_scripts.py` file to execure all analysis scripts in one batch, generating the required outputs.
+- Run the `run_all_scripts.py` file to execute all analysis scripts in one batch, generating the required outputs.

 ```bash
 python run_all_scripts.py
 ```

-2. Run the `generate_report.py` script.
+- Run the `generate_report.py` script.
 The report will be created in the same directory, and automatically open in the browser.

 ```bash
 python summary_report/generate_report.py